exp111/MMClone/README.md

 - tests??
 - toolbar like debug menu for quick access?
 - finish timer
-- fix unlock animation?
-- fix stamps being under other cards
+- fix slides not being centered after resizing while case is finished (swiper is disabled)

 # How to create a map from a image
 To transform a image to raster tiles you can use libvips with this command: